hashicorp/terraform/website/source/docs/provisioners/remote-exec.html.markdown

 The following arguments are supported:

-* `inline` - This is a list of command strings.
+* `inline` - This is an array of command strings.
 They are executed in the order they are provided.
 This cannot be provided with `script` or `scripts`.

 * `script` - This is a path (relative or absolute) to a local script that will be copied to the remote resource and then executed.
 This cannot be provided with `inline` or `scripts`.

-* `scripts` - This is a list of paths (relative or absolute) to local scripts that will be copied to the remote resource and then executed.
+* `scripts` - This is an array of paths (relative or absolute) to local scripts that will be copied to the remote resource and then executed.
 They are executed in the order they are provided.
 This cannot be provided with `inline` or `script`.